 Joel Daniel has been honored to receive a number of community service awards including Canton Public Educators Association’s Layperson of the Year (2014), Malone University’s Young Alumnus of the Year (2012), Twenty under 40! award (2015), the DeHoff Emerging Philanthropist Award (2017), and was a Thirty Faces of Leadership Stark County Honoree (2017).

-JDH, his wife Joy, and their two daughters (five-year-old Everett and three-year-old Amelie) live in Canton City School District.
-As a family they enjoy walking to Heggy’s for ice cream, spending time outside (usually tackling absurd landscaping projects), traveling (most recently to Panama), and navigating the chaos that is raising two tiny humans.
+JDH, his wife Joy, and their two daughters (six-year-old Everett and four-year-old Amelie) live in Canton City School District.
+As a family they enjoy walking to Vassar Park, spending time outside (usually tackling absurd landscaping projects), traveling (most recently to Panama), and navigating the chaos that is raising two tiny humans.